 Change in 24-hour ambulatory systolic blood pressure (statistically adjusted for treatment changes).

-Change in 24-hour ambulatory systolic blood pressure from baseline to 6 months after renal artery stenting compared with optimal medical therapy alone, with systolic blood pressure values adjusted for changes in the defined daily doses (DDD) of antihypertensive medications.
+Change in 24-hour ambulatory systolic blood pressure from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group, with systolic blood pressure values adjusted for changes in the defined daily doses (DDD) of antihypertensive medications.
 A change of 1 DDD corresponds to a 5 mmHg change in systolic blood pressure.

 Time frame: Baseline, 3 months, and 6 months.